-Here’s the idea behind it: When we are born, we don’t lack self love.
-We’re a clean slate mostly, not really if you believe in reincanation, but for this life, let’s consider you a clean slate.
+Here’s the idea behind it: We don’t lack self-love when we are born.
+We’re a clean slate mostly, not really if you believe in reincarnation, but for this life, let’s consider you a clean slate.

 So, the issues around worthiness, self esteem, and fear, etc. are learned based on what happens to us.